preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates-omnia-7/index.rst

 Add Heading
 ---------------
 1. To add a heading, click ADD HEADING.
 2. Add a heading in any of the available languages.
 Default language is mandatory.
-(Click the flag to change language).

 .. image:: process-templates-heading-v7.png